Chapter Sixty Five IV

 Over the next two hours, Chan erases his brain.
 Then he patiently downloads an entirely new personality, quiet, self effacing, humble.
 L4 will have no memory of ever being anything but a dishwasher at a local restaurant.
 Chan sits silently, cross legged, his eyes closed.
 He is transmitting brain to brain.

-While Chan works mentally, black works physically.
+While Chan works mentally, Black works physically.
 He takes everything that references a former life, stacks it, wipes the place clean.
 Later, Society Cleaners will come in and haul it away.

 Chan gives him a burr haircut, tells him to go to an address, a tiny apartment in the Treme district, gives him a key.
 The apartment is set up with identification, old bank statements, used dishes, stuff in the refrigerator, clothing befitting his new station in life.
 He’ll ride an old bicycle to work, store it in his apartment, a shotgun place, typical of old new Orleans architecture.
 It’s shabby, but serviceable.
 His neighbors are a somewhat dotty elderly couple who will be moving soon to an elder care home, employees of the Society, hired to play the role.
 They’ll talk to him as if he’d lived there for years, recall things he’d done and said, reinforce the memories Chan inserted.
-If something goes wrong, the old couple will let the Society know.

 Chan takes him outside, gives him a key to unlock a bicycle chained to a parking meter and watches him ride away, oblivious.
 Back inside, he and Black sit silently, waiting for bikers.